jmuzsik/nextGenImageCreation/readme.md

    - It's basically the most popular image CLI library, it's [written mostly in C](https://github.com/ImageMagick/ImageMagick)

 2. This is optional.
 Hook up an AWS account to your CLI.

    - [How to sign up](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
    - [Install the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
    - [Configure the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration)

+3. Node if you use the utility script, `GetJSONData.sh`.
+Otherwise, you don't need it.

+4. Run this so you do not have to use `sudo`, or run sudo if you prefer.
+   - `cd Scripts && chmod +x * && cd .. && cd Javascript && chmod +x && cd ..`
+   - This allows access to the file system for these scripts, the scripts do not do anything outside of this home directory.
+All that happens is image conversion and pushing to S3 as is mentioned before.
+   - If you use sudo you'll just have to put your computer's password several times.

 ### How to start